 I decided to quit.
 I couldn't get help, my broker was untrustworthy and I felt like the only thing left for me to do was QUIT!
 I stopped practicing real estate for about two years and went back to work in the club.

 You could ask anyone anything and they'd be willing to help.
-Although, I had great training and support, I still didn't make any money for 10 months.
-I called out of the yellow pages and door knocked everyday, still nothing.
+Although I had great training and support, I still didn't make any money for 10 months.
+I called out of the yellow pages and the door knocked every day, still nothing.

-I wasn't discouraged because God told me if I get up everyday and do what I'm supposed to do, he will make sure everything is taken care of.
+I wasn't discouraged because God told me if I get up every day and do what I'm supposed to do, he will make sure everything is taken care of.
 Also, I had started changing my mindset, which is a very big deal in sales.
-I ended up getting fired from
+I ended up getting fired

 My hard work ended up paying off.
 One of the agents in the office noticed how hard I worked and how consistent I am and referred me to another agent who needed my help.
 I starting closing deals for that agent and I was in the game.
 I've been closing